What kind of underpinning methods are available?

 Underpinning Methods Used at Bay Area Underpinning

 There are a few different kinds of foundation piers that we use for the pile method of underpinning.
-All of our foundation piering products come from ECP (Earth Contact Products), the leading supplier of steel foundation piers in the industry.
 The different kinds of piers we offer and their unique advantages include:

 - Resistance/Push Piers: this type of pier is driven into the ground beneath the sinking foundation until it reaches stable soil layers.
 Once anchored into the ground, the pier is hydraulically lifted to raise the concrete above back to the appropriate level.
 This is an end-bearing pier that does not rely on skin friction to lift the foundation and is the leader of steel piering systems, driving deep into the ground for strong support.